 Thoroughly clean around the infected plant to ensure that no spores are left behind

-Make sure that your plants aren't placed too close together to help stop spreading
+Make sure that your plants aren't placed too close together to help stop it spreading

 Avoid misting and splashing water on the leaves for a while, as this could also spread any leftover spores

-As a last resort, consider using fungicides.
-These can be quite harsh on your plant, and the environment, so shouldn’t really be used unless it’s strictly necessary
+As a last resort, you might consider using fungicides.
+These can be quite harsh on your plants and the environment, so shouldn’t really be used unless it’s strictly necessary

 Alternatively, you can try using Neem oil

-Fungal rust disease is definitely one of those ‘prevention is key’ cases.
+Fungal rust disease is definitely one of those ‘prevention is key’ plant issues.
 Spacing your plants apart and ensuring that they have good air circulation will help to discourage the fungus from setting in.
-Similarly, make sure to avoid overwatering - along with the other types of damage this may cause your plant, such as root rot, an excess of water creates an ideal environment for fungus.
+Similarly, make sure to avoid overwatering.
+Not only will this weaken your plant and cause issues such as root rot, excess water creates an idela environment for fungus.

 Finally, keep an eye on your plants - check them every now and then for any symptoms or any decline in overall health.
-This will make it a lot easier to treat if you manage to catch the signs early, it'll be much easier to treat.
+If you catch the signs early, it'll be much easier to treat.